OctopusDeploy/blog/blog/2022-12/an-octopus-christmas-carol/index.md

 - Refreshed our security policies and training
 - Made sure our documentation matched our actions at every step of the development lifecycle

-That hard work paid off in Q4 2022, as we successfully passed our audits and received our official ISO27001 certification.
+The hard work paid off in Q4 2022, as we successfully passed our audits and received our official ISO27001 certification.
 We hope this certification gives you peace of mind.

-The certificate will soon be on our website to download, but our journey doesn't end there.
-We aim to add to our security qualifications in 2023, so keep your eyes peeled for new developments next year.
+The certificate will be on our website to download soon, but our journey doesn't end there.
+We aim to add to our security qualifications in 2023, so keep your eyes peeled for new developments.
 --->
 ### We launched the DevOps engineers handbook

 DevOps can be confusing, so we created the [DevOps engineers handbook](https://octopus.com/devops/) to help others learn about its processes and philosophies.